chris-0111/Azure-X/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 COMMON ISSUES:
-1. Cant download, virus dected.
+1. Cant download, virus detected.
 - This is a false postive it is because of the dll, many other will say the same thing, all other exploits are also flagged.
 (You can check on Reddit posts about EasyExploits dll or check on VirusTotal I can garentee not 100% of the venders flag it.)
 2. I want to run this on a VM to test it says: Sorry, This Application Cannot Be Run Under A Virtual Machine
 - Easily fix this by watching this video: https://youtu.be/SO4nAPX9qX8